V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 ## Design-CAD-VGE

 There are many options for CAD and VGE.
-Both (but particularly CAD) can take thousands of hours to master.
+Either can take thousands of hours to master.
 So we can't go into too much detail here.
 Luckily, you don't have to be a master to get your hands dirty.

 There are two common methods of creating designs for a CNC machine: